Skip to main content

 When choosing a medical plan, it’s important to think about the whole cost of coverage — the amount you’ll spend out of your paycheck, as well as out of your pocket (deductibles and coinsurance).

-After Annual Benefits Enrollment ends on November 7, you will only be able to change or add benefits if you experience a qualifying life event, such as a marriage or the birth of a child.
-Go to the Making Benefit Changes section to see a complete list of the events that allow you to change your benefit elections mid-year.
+After you make your initial benefit elections, you will only be able to change or add benefits outside of annual enrollment if you have a qualifying change in status, such as a marriage or the birth of a child during the year.
+Go to the Making Benefit Changes section to see a more complete list of the events that would qualify you to change your benefit elections mid-year.

 Here are a few options for support with your enrollment.